Is St. Louis Circuit Attorney Kim Gardner Framing the McCloskeys?

 Crime lab workers photographed the disassembly and reassembly of the gun, according to the documents.

-Follow this link to see what appears to be the crime lab’s write-up of the handgun.
-It clearly states that the gun arrived at the lab inoperable and the lab field stripped and reassembled the gun, correcting the firing pin issue, and successfully test-fired it.
+Follow this link to see what appears to be the crime lab’s write-up about the handgun.
+It clearly states that the gun arrived at the lab inoperable and the lab workers stripped and reassembled the gun, correcting the firing pin issue, and successfully test-fired it.

 If it’s true that the gun was inoperable during the incident at the McCloskeys’ home, Circuit Attorney Kim Gardner or her office may be framing the McCloskeys in order to prosecute them.